JustinMackenzie/RTR/README.md

 is based off of the entity-component pattern often used in games, where the logic of a game entity is stored in objects called "Components" that are simply used in aggregation.
 This method avoids large hierarchies through inheritance.

-The Interface Mangement module deals with displaying information to the user.
+The Game Engine module deals with displaying information to the user.
 It contains the cocos2d scenes and layers for rendering the game to the user.
+Game Engine is a poor name for the purpose of this module, but that was the decision early on and it was not changed.